Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Service feature table (manual cache)/README.md

 ## Additional information

-In **manual cache** AGSmode, features are never automatically populated from the service.
+In **manual cache** mode, features are never automatically populated from the service.
 All features are loaded manually using the `AGSServiceFeatureTable.populateFromService` method.

 ## Tags